RobertoFreireDev/ECOMMERCE/README.md

 # Payment-System
 Designing a Payment System using Modular Monolith

+## Database Sharding for Digital Accounts – Architecture and Risks

+Interview question:
+“If your database (PostgreSQL or Oracle) is reaching its scalability limits in a fintech system, how would you implement sharding for digital accounts—and what could go wrong?”

+What the Interviewer Is Really Evaluating

+The interviewer does not want to hear “I’ll just split the database.”
+They want to know whether you understand software architecture, data access patterns, and real operational risks.

+The Senior Software Engineer Answer

+The biggest mistake is not technical—it is business-related: choosing the wrong sharding key.

+Bad Sharding Key (The Disaster Scenario)

+Using Transaction ID as the sharding key.

+Queries that need all transactions for a single customer (billing, statements) must query all shards (fan-out queries).

+This destroys performance and severely impacts resilience.

+Correct Sharding Key (The Foundation)

+Using Customer ID / Account ID as the sharding key.

+All critical data for a customer (balance, transaction history, fraud signals) lives on the same shard.

+This enables fast, localized single-shard queries, which are essential for digital payments.

+The Load-Balancing Challenge

+Customer-based sharding introduces the risk of hot shards, where a small number of high-volume customers generate most of the traffic.

+A senior engineer must address:

+Hash-based sharding strategies

+Periodic rebalancing or resharding plans

+Capacity planning for uneven workloads

 ## Why Use Kafka Instead of Traditional Queues (SQS, RabbitMQ)?

 Interview question: